-The Marine Science Program (MSP) was established in the Science Division of the Department of Conservation and Land Management (CALM) in May 2006.
+The Marine Science Program (MSP) was established1 in the Science Division of the Department of Conservation and Land Management (CALM) in May 2006.
 In July 2006, a workshop was held with staff from the MSP, Regional Services and relevant specialist branches to discuss and agree on a general approach to developing a marine science capacity in CALM.
-About the same time, CALM and the Department of the Environment were amalgamated into the Department of Environment and Conservation (DEC) by the WA State Government.
+Also in July 2006, CALM and the Department of the Environment were amalgamated into DEC by the WA State Government.